 For more information about the facts, dimensions, and measures in the data warehouse, see Perspectives and measure groups provided in the Analysis Services cube for Visual Studio.

 Fact tables are a good source of information for reports that show the current state of affairs.
 However, to report on trends for data that changes over time, you need to duplicate the same data for each of the time increments that you want to report on.
 For example, to report on daily trends for work items or test results, the warehouse needs to retain the state of every item for each day.
 This allows the data cube to aggregate the measures by day.
 The cube aggregates both data from the underlying star schema and time data into multidimensional structures.

 Each time the data cube is processed, the data stored in the star schemas in the relational database are pulled into the cube, aggregated, and stored.
 The data in the cube is aggregated so that high-level reports, which would otherwise require complex processing using the star schema, are simple select statements.
 The cube provides a central place to obtain data for reports without having to know the schema for each operational store and without having to access each store separately.

 Report Designer is a component of Visual Studio that allows you to define the Team Foundation data warehouse as a data source and then design a report interactively.
 Report Designer provides tabbed windows for Data, Layout, and Preview, and you can add datasets to accommodate a new report design idea, or adjust report layout based on preview results.
 In addition to the Data, Layout, and Preview design surfaces, Report Designer provides query builders, an Expression editor, and wizards to help you place images or step you through the process of creating a simple report.
-For more information about using Report Designer, see Create, customize, and manage reports for Visual Studio ALM.
+For more information about using Report Designer, see Charts, dashboards, and reports for Visual Studio ALM.